Investment Casting vs Die Casting: Which Is Suitable for Your Application

 Written By

-Lucas Bennett is a mechanical engineer with expertise in manufacturing, 3D printers, automobiles, EVs, renewable energy, and HVAC.
-He has worked on projects from trainee engineer to senior engineer and deputy project manager and specializes in writing manufacturing content.
-In his spare time, he’s an avid reader and loves tinkering with DIY tech projects.
+Fiona is a mechanical engineer with expertise in manufacturing, 3D printers, automobiles, EVs, renewable energy, and HVAC.
+She has worked on projects from trainee engineer to senior engineer and deputy project manager and specializes in writing manufacturing content.
+In her spare time, she’s an avid reader and loves tinkering with DIY tech projects.

 Recent Blog Posts